The Bankrate promise

 Buy now, pay later loans allow consumers to make a purchase without paying the total purchase price upfront.
 Instead, the balance is divided and payable in equal installments, weekly or biweekly.

-- Cash-advance credit card: Some credit card issuers allow cardholders to take a cash advance from their available credit at an ATM or bank.
+- Credit card cash advances: Some credit card issuers allow you to take a cash advance from your available credit at an ATM or bank.
 But this perk comes at a hefty cost — you’ll likely be assessed a cash advance fee and a higher interest rate on the amount you borrow.

 - Cash advance apps: These apps also let you access fast cash, usually up to $250, until payday.
 Most charge a monthly fee to use this service, and you’ll have to repay what you borrow on your next payday or within a two-week period.

 - Payday loans: These loans are a costly form of debt that cater to borrowers with poor credit.
-Payday loans typically come with steep interest rates and are payable on payday.
-They often create a dangerous debt cycle if you can’t repay and extend the loan term.
+Payday loans typically come with steep fees and interest rates well over 300 percent.
+They can lead to a dangerous debt cycle if you can’t repay and extend the loan term.

-- Pawnshop loans: If your local pawnshop offers loans, you can hand over your asset in exchange for cash.
+- Pawnshop loans: If your local pawnshop offers loans, you can exchange your asset for cash.
 You’ll likely pay an exorbitant amount of interest, and the pawnshop will keep your property if you default on the loan.

 How to choose the best type of personal loan for you

-A personal loan could be a good fit if you need a set amount to make a specific purchase.
-But if you want the flexibility to borrow funds when you need them, a line of credit may be more ideal.
+A personal loan could be a good fit if you need a specific amount to cover a large, one-time expense.
+A line of credit — or even a credit card — may be ideal if you want the flexibility to borrow funds when you need them.